GitbookIO/gitbook/README.md

     // Links in template (null: default, false: remove, string: new value) "links": {
+        // Link to home in the top-left corner
+        "home": null,

+        // Links in top of sidebar
         "about": null,
         "issues": null,
         "edit": null,

+        // Sharing links
         "sharing": {
             "google": null,
             "facebook": null,